KathiWinter/PCIMR_Tutorial03/README.md

 - The robot only listens to north, west and south sensor data. </br>
 - When the robot looses its position, the map is initialized with equal probabilities again. </br>

+Note: </br>
+The robot finds its goal fast sometimes, but sometimes it takes a while.
+Please be patient with it.